What credentials would you bring to the position of Mayor?

 Are you committed to actively identifying environmental justice issues in your community, and if so, what would you plan to do to address those issues?

-Absolutely, I will invite subject matter experts, residents, and marginalized communities to join in conversations about environmental justice (EJ).
+Absolutely, I invite subject matter experts, residents, and marginalized communities to join in conversations about environmental justice (EJ).
 Such collaborative efforts will further these conversations while promoting community building between diverse groups to help identify EJ inequities and in developing potential solutions.
 The City can then incorporate these ideas into our strategic plan, where we will work towards making progress on these inequities.

 How would you strengthen the council’s working relationships with surrounding jurisdictions on issues such as transportation, policing, social services, and the economy?